domcloud/domcloud/README.md

 ### Is it really free?

 Yes.
-The Freedom package is a free plan, has a capacity of 256 MB and bandwidth of 1 GB per month.
+The Freedom plan is a free plan, has a capacity of 256 MB and bandwidth of 1 GB per month.
 Your free website will not expire as long as you renew the expiration period at least once every 2 months.

 If you want more, you can [subscribe to another plan](https://domcloud.io/price), it applies per hosting or website: